Garo Yepremian: Early life

-Yepremian was born in Larnaca, Cyprus, to Armenian parents.
+Yepremian was born in Larnaca, then in the British colony of Cyprus, to Armenian parents.

-Yepremian and his brother, Krikor, who attended Indiana University on a soccer scholarship, immigrated to the United States.
+Yepremian and his brother, Krikor, who attended Indiana University on a soccer scholarship, immigrated to the United States when Garo was 22.
 Yepremian, who had earlier played in an organized soccer league in London, was not eligible to play college football.
 He was offered to play with Arsenal, but Krikor wanted his brother to play football in the United States.
 With Krikor acting as his agent, he earned a contract with the Detroit Lions.

 Professional career

 Yepremian signed with the Detroit Lions on 13 October 1966.
 In his rookie year, he broke an American football record by kicking six field goals in a single game against the Minnesota Vikings on 13 November.

 His talent aside, Yepremian was, nonetheless, at a loss regarding football vernacular and custom.
 In his first game his coach told him that their team had lost the coin toss, at which point Yepremian ran to midfield and dropped to his knees looking for the coin.

-Yepremian was an immediate target to NFL players who considered American football the exclusive realm of Americans.
-Players were looking to take Yepremian's head off, and before his first kickoff his coach told him to run to the bench as soon as he kicked before his opponents could lay into him.
-Yepremian kicked off, then in a harried state ran to the wrong bench, finding himself sitting with the opposing team who while laughing then picked him up and threw him back onto the field.
-Yepremian had never worn a helmet and at first decided not to use one with a face mask, but that changed during Week 8 of the 1966 season, when he was knocked to the ground, roughed up and badly injured by Green Bay Packers linebacker Ray Nitschke.
+Yepremian kicked off, then in a hurried state ran to the wrong bench, finding himself sitting with the opposing team who while laughing then picked him up and threw him back onto the field.

+Yepremian had never worn a helmet and at first decided not to use one with a face mask, but that changed during Week 8 of the 1966 season, when he was knocked to the ground and badly injured by Green Bay Packers linebacker Ray Nitschke.
 Afterwards, he started using a single-bar mask.
 He was the last player in NFL history to not wear a facemask on his helmet.